Year 5 2025

 The College is committed to promoting students to have an “active lifestyle”.
 Students will have access to our onsite sporting facilities including the swimming pool, netball, basketball and volleyball courts within the Sophia Centre as well as our outdoor tennis courts.

 The College currently has an extensive sports program that offers both competitive and social sports.
 Students can be involved in Regional, State and National Representative sports.
-This program will be extended to students in the Junior School.
+This program is also extended to students in the Junior School.

-We also have Interhouse Carnivals in the areas of swimming, cross country and athletics that Junior school students will also be involved in.
+The College has Interhouse Carnivals in the areas of swimming, cross country and athletics in which Junior school students will also be involved.

 The Arts

-A variety of co-curricular Arts opportunities currently exist that allow our students to express their creativity.
-Some examples of opportunities that students may choose to be involved in include: choirs, bands and ensembles, dance groups including Liturgy Dancers, Art for the Heart and Drama Club.
+A variety of Co-Curricular Arts opportunities currently exist that allow our students to express their creativity.
+Some examples of opportunities that Junior School students may choose to be involved in include: choir, ensembles, dance groups and Drama Club.

 Uniform

-As part of the masterplan, the College has submitted a Ministerial Infrastructure Designation (MID) application to build a proposed new Learning Centre which will include a new library.
-Our current library is a welcoming space that hosts special activities on Library Lovers Day and during Book Week.
+As part of the masterplan, the College has received approval of a Ministerial Infrastructure Designation (MID) to build a proposed new Learning Centre which will include a new library.

 School Fees